kubeshop/monokle/docs/form-editor.md

 For editing object metadata, you need to provide a specific name, namespace, annotations, labels, cluster name, generate name, and finalizers to uniquely identify the object.

-**Check out [this tutorial](tutorials/how-to-create-and-edit-configmap.md) for more details on how to use the Form Editor for ConfigMaps and Metadata.**
+**Check out [this tutorial](tutorials/how-to-create-and-edit-configmap.md) for more details on how to use the Form Editor and Metadata.**